Some Users Find Pinterest Habit-forming

 The number of active Pinterest users around the world is over 100 million, according to venturebeat.com!
 Pinterest drives more referral traffic than YouTube; Google+ and LinkedIn combined.
 Also, twice as much money is spent by shoppers from Pinterest referrals compared to referrals from Twitter or Facebook.
 Are you taking advantage of this?

-For those who aren’t familiar with Pinterest, it is a virtual pin board.
-Think of it as your personal bulletin board online.
+For those who aren’t familiar with Pinterest, it is a virtual pinboard.
+Think of it as your bulletin board online.
 Pinterest for artists is natural.
-People look at and browse through photographs of beautiful and interesting things.
-What is more beautiful and interesting than art in its various forms?
+People look at and browse through photographs of beautiful and exciting things.
+What is more attractive and interesting than art in its various forms?
 Pinterest gives people a visual experience, which is what they want and expect.
 It’s also why art is so widely popular on Pinterest.